Economic Development Manager

 Interview with James P. Cate, Managing Principal and Founder of Glenfield Capital.

-Interview with Ron Osterloh, Vice President of Transportation and Community Development with POND.
+Interview with Ron Osterloh, Senior Vice President at POND.

 The city of Peachtree Corners is vibrant and growing, with leadership focused on well-conceived, strategic development sure to generate business interest and inspire future expansion.